MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/8-add-software.md

 ## Intro to installing additional software

 Additional software could include another tech stack for your agency.
-For instance, you may want to include Node.js in any of your dev containers since you know that's included in a lot of development workflows.
+For instance, you may want to include Node.js in any of your dev containers since you know that's part of a lot of development workflows.

-When you ran **Remote-Containers: Add Development Container Configuration Files...**, a `.devcontainer` folder was added to your app, which included a `devcontainer.json` and a Dockerfile.
+When you ran **Remote-Containers: Add Development Container Configuration Files...**, a ".devcontainer" folder was added to your app, which included a `devcontainer.json` and a Dockerfile.
 These files came from the [VS Code dev containers](https://github.com/microsoft/vscode-dev-containers) repo.
 While this repo gives us a lot of great options for our team, we still may want to iterate on them even further by installing more software.

 ## Methods to install software